Hussein Majali: Early life and education

 He was born in Amman in Jordan in 1960, the year his father Prime Minister Hazza' Majali was assassinated.
 His brother, former deputy prime minister Ayman Majali currently serves as a member of the Jordanian parliament.

 Majali was commissioned on 23 January 1982 as a lieutenant.
-He holds a bachelor's degree in political sciences from The Citadel, The Military College of South Carolina (1981), and a bachelor and a master of science in military sciences, from Mutah University, Jordan.
+He holds a bachelor's degree in political sciences from The Citadel, The Military College of South Carolina (1981), and a bachelor and a Master of Science in military sciences, from Mutah University, Jordan.
 He speaks Arabic, English and French.

 Career

 Majali worked in many military positions, progressing to the rank of major general.
-Most notably, he held the position of the commandant of Royal Guards at the time of the late King Hussein.
+Most notably, he held the position of the commandant of Royal Guards at the time of the late Hussein of Jordan.
 He was decommissioned in 2002.
 He was appointed in 2005 as the ambassador of Jordan to Bahrain, a position he held until ٍ9 September 2010 when he was commissioned as the commandant of public security forces, after Lieutenant General Mazen Al-Qadi was decommissioned.
 On 13 December the same year, Majali was promoted to the rank of lieutenant general.

 He was made Interior Minister in the new government of Abdullah Ensour in March 2013.

 He resigned on 17 May 2015 after a police raid in the city of Ma'an, of which civilians accused the security forces of using excessive force.
 The head of police, Tawfik al-Tawabla and the head of the gendarmerie Ahmed al-Swelmin were retired after the incident.
 Majali was replaced as Minister by Salameh Hammad on 19 May.